hellpig/collatz/BOINC_test/README.md

 ```
 boinc_fraction_done((double)pattern/patternEndDouble);
 ```
 BOINC's original upper\_case.cpp (before my edits) shows how to make and load from checkpoints.
-If saving checkpoints is slow, perhaps take care of checkpoints in the following conditional...
+If saving checkpoints is slow, perhaps take care of checkpoints in the following conditional instead...
 ```
 if (bufferStep >= bufferStepMax)
 ```

-Perhaps add some amount to *aStart* manually (GPU code requires you to change h\_minimum and h\_supremum) to match current experimental progress in published academic papers (that is, ignore the "progress" from Jon Sonntag's BOINC project).
-The CPU-only and GPU codes must have identical settings.
+Perhaps add some amount to *aStart* manually (GPU code requires you to add to both change h\_minimum and h\_supremum) to match current experimental progress in published academic papers (that is, ignore the "progress" from Jon Sonntag's BOINC project).
+The CPU-only and GPU codes must have identical settings, and this setting cannot be changed until TASK\_SIZE0 (for GPU, TASK\_SIZE\_KERNEL2) has completed.
+If you do this, be sure to fix the "aMod = 0" line!

 In both of the original .c files (one for CPU-only and one for GPU), read the comment about the "times 9" and decide if you want to remove it.
 If you remove it in CPU-only, remove it in GPU code too, and vice versa.

-To prevent people hacking your project, add some encryption, then don't post your encryption code on GitHub.
+To prevent people hacking your project to get free BOINC credits, add some encryption and a secret phrase to be encrypted, then don't post your encryption code on GitHub.
+I'm not sure how much this would matter if you have one\_result\_per\_user\_per\_wu changed to 1 and if your project doesn't give a huge amount of credit, but it is worth doing.

 Set the parameters in the code in this order...
 1. For TASK\_ID\_KERNEL2 = 0 in GPU code (and TASK\_SIZE0 in CPU-only code), assuming that you got rid of the "time 9", maybe start with TASK\_SIZE\_KERNEL2 of 71.